Deutsche Technische Hochschule Brünn

-German Technical University in Brno (German: Deutsche Technische Hochschule Brünn) was a technical university in Brno.
+The Deutsche Technische Hochschule Brünn was an institute of technology in Brno (German: Brünn).
 It existed from 1849 to 1945 and instruction was in German.

 At the time, Brno was a multicultural city with both Czech and German populations.
-A technical university serving both nationalities was proposed, but fell through, resulting in the establishment of the Czech Technical University in 1899.
-From 1860, the German Technical University was located on Komenského Square in Brno, and in 1910 a second building was built beside the first one.
+A technical university serving both nationalities was proposed, but fell through, resulting in the establishment of the Brno University of Technology in 1899.
+From 1860, the Deutsche Technische Hochschule was located on Komenského Square in Brno, and in 1910 a second building was built beside the first one.

 During the Nazi occupation, it was planned for the university to be relocated to Linz, but this did not happen.
-In 1945, the German Technical University in Brno was closed and its property transferred to the Brno University of Technology.
+In 1945, the Deutsche Technische Hochschule Brünn was closed and its property transferred to the Brno University of Technology.